Beyond Boston

 • Verify visitor-center hours, current conditions, fees, weather, and driving time before adding the Cape.

-• Do not bolt Cape Cod onto a campus weekend unless the extra night is real.
+• Do not tack Cape Cod onto a campus weekend unless the extra night is real.

 Decision details